Yusuf Raza Gilani: First public speech as Prime minister

-On 19 July 2008 at 11:06 pm (Pakistan Standard Time), Gillani appeared on Pakistan Television (PTV) in his first address to the nation.
+On 19 July 2008 at 11:06 pm (Pakistan Standard Time), Gillani appeared on PTV News in his first address to the nation.
 The main points in his address were focused on the crisis of flour shortage, load-shedding, terrorism and extremism, restoration of judges, economic downslide and, above all, inflation and unemployment in the country.

 2008 assassination attempt

 Gillani escaped an assassination attempt on 3 September 2008, when unidentified gunmen fired shots at his motorcade near the garrison city of Rawalpindi, officials said.
 The shooting occurred shortly after Gillani was returning from an official visit to the eastern city of Lahore.
 His motorcade was going to Islamabad from the high-security Chaklala military airbase in Rawalpindi.
 A spokesman for the Prime Minister's House said Gillani and members of his staff had escaped unhurt and were safe.
 He said police had been put on high alert and an investigation launched into the incident.
 The unidentified assailants fired at Gillani's motorcade on a highway.
 At least two shots hit the Prime Minister's bulletproof vehicle, TV channels quoted officials as saying.
 State-run PTV beamed footage of the damage caused by the bullets to the window of the driver's door of the vehicle.
 Reports said the incident occurred at a spot where former premier and PML-N chief Nawaz Sharif's motorcade was fired at on 27 December last year, shortly before Pakistan People's Party (PPP) chairperson Benazir Bhutto was assassinated in a suicide bombing in Rawalpindi.

 According to Gillani's press secretary, Zahid Bashir, a car carrying Gillani was hit by 10 bullets in an attack near Islamabad on 3 September 2008; Bashir said that Gillani was unharmed.
 The Pakistan-based Taliban group claimed responsibility for the attack.